AI-summer-club/Lecture-4-Natural-Language-Processing-NLP-and-Sentiment-Analysis/nlp-lecture-lab-markdown.md

 ## Notes

+-**Use Google Colab for this lab**
+    - When you open colab go to RAM/Disk -> Change runtime type -> T4 GPU
 - **ChatGPT Encouraged:** Feel free to use ChatGPT during this lab session to ask questions about installation procedures or Python code.
 - **Submit source code on D2L for Credit**